W e l c o m e

 promoted by the schools.

-There are approximately 1,000 Waldorf schools in the world today.
+There are approximately 1,200 Waldorf schools in the world today.
 Proponents of Waldorf education boast that theirs is the fastest-growing independent school movement in the world.
-Many thousands of children attend Waldorf schools — where they are often subjected to covert religious indoctrination.
+Great numbers of children attend Waldorf schools — where they are often subjected to covert religious indoctrination.

 The underlying purpose of Waldorf schools is to spread the religion created by Rudolf Steiner: Anthroposophy.
 [See the entry for "Anthroposophy" in The Brief Waldorf / Steiner Encyclopedia.]